NITYANANDA/tsf/examples/jaxrs-oauth/README.txt

 user is actually free at the requested hour.
 It signs all the requests using its consumer key + secret and access token + secret pairs.

-It raises a design challenge of its own.
+This raises a design challenge of its own.
 We have a Social.com application and the registered users can access their own calendars.
 The security filter ensures that the users are valid Social.com users.
 And now we have a third party service being granted a permission to access a given user's